chuanjin/follow_back/README.md

 # Follow Back Bot

 This is a Python script that automatically follows back your GitHub followers who have more than a specified number of followers.
 The script leverages the GitHub API to fetch your followers, check their follower counts, and follow them back if they meet the criteria.
+The script will be triggered in Github Actions by a nightly build configured with cron.

 ## Features